 The last couple of decades have seen huge shifts in how we hire.
 This change touches all segments of the economy, but we think IT recruiting has been on the organizational and technological forefront.
 We constantly try to stay ahead of the curve and we even have some funky innovations to our name just a couple of weeks ago our sales aristocracy, Kasia Michalak gave a well-received lecture on our idea, Team Sourcing.

-To give you all some of our expertise, I joyfully invite you to jump straight between PDF pages of our latest ebook, which covers what most companies that have just started scaling up are missing.
+To give you all some of our expertise, I joyfully invite you to jump straight between PDF pages of our latest ebook.
+It covers what most companies that have just started scaling up are missing.
 But some nuggets of wisdom did not fit there and I feel more than an urge to share!